 To be clear, though: this is a new Jet Set Radio game in everything but the name.
 It’s being developed by Team Reptile, and SEGA isn’t involved in any way.
 Yet for all intents and purposes, this is the sequel to JSR that fans have wanted for so long.

-Bomb Rush Cyberfunk is jetting onto PC and consoles in Summer 2023.
+Bomb Rush Cyberfunk is jetting onto PC and consoles on August 18, 2023.
 Before you strap on your skates and groove out once more, here’s everything you need to know.

 Experimental Jet Set, crash, and no sequel